GenericMappingTools/gmt/doc_modern/rst/source/begin.rst

 .. only:: not man

-    begin - Initiate a new GMT session using modern mode
+    Initiate a new GMT session using modern mode

 Synopsis
 --------